 - wait to bag produce until we have completely assembled and totaled your order on the table

 We require everyone picking up a box to wear a mask and please sanitize your hands before exiting your vehicle/arriving at the distribution table, and we will do the same.

-In mid-March 2020, a few weeks before COVID-19 restrictions started, we closed our usual retail farmstand and reopened with a socially distanced pre-order distribution model on Saturdays (see a sample here).
+In mid-March 2020, as COVID-19 restrictions started in the USVI, we closed our usual retail farmstand and reopened with a socially distanced pre-order distribution model as described above (see a sample here).
 We closed in May for the off-season, but ran a socially distanced pop-up stand or two for bumper crops of mangoes and dragonfruit.